This ghost chair guide was updated March 2019

 A 16×16 pillow with a 15×15 pillow cover (the cover should always be a bit smaller, so the pillow will be properly stuffed), is the perfect size for the Louis Ghost Chair.
 That’s the size of my leopard pillow, as you can see in the first picture in this post.

-What’s great about the chair?
+What’s great about the ghost chair?
 It’s suitable for outdoor use, it’s stackable, and though it’s made of plastic, it’s actually recyclable.
 It’s stylish, modern, eye-catching, and unique.
 It is perfect for small spaces, which is why I absolutely love it and can’t believe I ever hesitated to buy one!
-It’s perfect as desk chair, as you can see above, or an accent chair, as in my own apartment in the first picture.
-They’re also great for dining chairs in both large spaces…
+It’s perfect as desk chair or an accent chair, as in my own apartment in the first picture.
+They’re also great for dining chairs in spaces both large and small!